NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 should use the ``pinhole`` session, though this one often does not perform as well when finding interest points in planetary context.

+Large-scale usage of bundle adjustment is illustrated in the SkySat processing example (:numref:`skysat`), with many Pinhole cameras, and with a large number of Lunar images with variable illumination (:numref:`sfs-lola-dem`).

 This tool will write the adjustments to the cameras as ``*.adjust`` files starting with the specified output prefix (:numref:`adjust_files`).
 In order for ``stereo`` to use the adjusted